Owen Shroyer Interviews - Former WWE Star Enzo Amore

 And I show up with my girl.

-And I just my girl.
+For my girl.

-Yeah, you see that's gonna be a good night.
+That's going to be a good night.

-Oh, it was a great night.
+Oh, it was a great show.

 I went to see his show.

-Uh I don't know if you're familiar with her.
+I don't know if you're familiar with her.

-She's a great she's a great person.
+She's a great person.

-Yeah, Dave is the man, Tony's the man, they all had love for wrestling when I was around, except for Joe Rogan, always buried it, and he used to pop jokes, bro.
+They all had love for wrestling when I was around, except for Joe Rogan, always buried it.

 You know what I'm saying?

-Like he he uh, you know, he's a UFC guy, he's an MMA guy, so I don't think he ever really got it.
+So I don't think he ever really got it.

 But he also probably had never been front row at a Monday Night Raw, saw the spectacle and went, holy shit, this is pretty cool.

-But Tony wanted to put a wrestling show on at the comedy store, and the first ever wrestling I did outside of WWE was at the world famous comedy store.
+And the first ever wrestling I did outside of WWE was at the world famous comedy store.

-I helped promote the show with Tony Hinchcliffe and a buddy Chris Burns, uh, who is a producer at the comedy store.
+I helped promote the show with Tony Hinchcliffe and a buddy Chris Burns, who is a producer at the comedy store.

-We put a wrestling ring in the comedy store in the main room, and I had the first ever pro wrestling match.
+We put a wrestling ring in the comedy store, in the main room, and I had the first ever pro wrestling match.

-It's funny, Tony thought I would be in the main event because I helped book the show, and I'm like, dude, no, I'm in the fucking opener.
+It's funny, Tony thought I would be in the main event because I helped book the show.

-I want to say I had the first match, and the second it's done, I want to start smoking weed and drinking with you, motherfucker.
+And the second it's done, I want to start smoking weed and drinking with you, motherfuckers.

-It's like that's what I had to do.
+It's like, that's what I had to do.

 Good job, bro.

-I have a surprise opponent, a former WWE legend.
+And October 30th at Six Flags Great Adventure, I have a surprise opponent, a former WWE legend.

-Um, and it will be an amazing show.
+And it will be an amazing show.

 It's the night before fucking Halloween in Jersey.

-Isn't it a true professional right here?
+This is a true professional right here.

-You're better than ever because I told you we'd go an hour, we're right up against the hour.
+You're better than ever because I told you we'd go an hour.

 Yeah, man.